Cultural Studies of Technology for Education

-- Meta Texts: As you read, create a concept mind-map/annotation system: Identify new terms, collect key quotes and diagram ideas/take-away points (along with your own critical reflections and personal connections).
-Identify tensions or resonances between texts, and your questions/observations that emerge.
+Meta Texts: As you read, create a concept mind-map/annotation system: Identify new terms, collect key quotes and diagram ideas/take-away points (along with your own critical reflections and personal connections).

-This week, we read the work of foundational (and still leading) scholars on literacy, culture, technology and learning.
+This week, we engage the work of foundational (and still leading) scholars on literacy, culture, technology and learning.

 - de Castell, S., & Luke, A. (1986).
 Defining literacy in North American schools: Social and historical conditions and consequences.
 In S.C. de Castell, A. Luke, & K. Egan (Eds.), Literacy, society and schooling (pp. 87-109).
 Cambridge, UK: Cambridge University Press.*

 - Cope, B. & Kalantzis, M. (2009).
 ‘Multiliteracies’: New literacies, new learning.
 Pedagogies: An International Journal, 4(3), 164-195.

 Resource Only >> If you wish to take a look at the original work upon which reading 2 is based, see: New London Group (1996).
 A Pedagogy of Multiliteracies: Designing Social Futures, Harvard Educational Review, 66(1).
 [Original New London Group Text]

 In Class Activity: The Medium is The Message: Technology, Literacy & Learning Over Time

 Wiki Production 2: Texts and Technology over Time

 Week 4 [January 28] Production Pedagogy: From Actor-Network Theory to ‘Digital Ethics’